cs-kaiwang/cs-kaiwang.github.io/_pages/about.md

 His research interests lie in big data analytics, especially for the graph/network and spatial data.
 Link to [Google Scholar](https://scholar.google.com/citations?user=G4DiwTIAAAAJ&hl=en).
 Email address: cskaelwang@gmail.com

 *Kai Wang serves as a PhD advisor, with scholarships available for master's and PhD students.
-If you are interested in pursuing a Master's or PhD degree in big data analytics, please feel free to contact me!*
+If you are interested in pursuing a Master's or PhD degree in big data analytics, feel free to contact me!*

 <!--I have close cooperation with many top-tier IT companies such as Alibaba DAMO Academy.
 For undergraduate students, please feel free to contact me via email if you are interested in big-data-related research, especially for those who want to participate in an enterprise internship or pursue a higher-level degree.-->